tkhamez/neucore/README.md

 so make sure they can override each other's files, e. g. by putting them into each other's group (the app uses umask 0002 when writing files and directories).

+### Install/Update

+If available, the app uses the APCu cache in production mode.
+This must be cleared during an update (depending on the configuration, restart the web server or php-fpm).

 ##### Distribution

-If you are using the distribution, you only need to apply the database migrations:
+If you are using the distribution, you only need to clear the cache apply the database migrations:

 ```
 cd backend
+rm -rf var/cache/{di,http,proxies}
 vendor/bin/doctrine-migrations migrations:migrate --no-interaction
 ```